 - A server running a VM host can still be registered as a physical OS if its [Server OS category] is set to [Windows/Linux].
-(For Windows Server 2008, etc.)

-A VM host server that was mistakenly registered as a physical OS should be deleted and re-registered as a VM host.

-- The same NIC cannot be selected for [Admin LAN (MAC address 1)] and [Admin LAN (MAC address 2)]. - For the following cases, after selecting [Disable MAC address 2] for [Admin LAN (MAC address 2)], the lowest numbered NIC which is not used for [Admin LAN (MAC address 1)] is used for Admin LAN2. - When using the HBA address rename setup service - When performing admin LAN redundancy - 3.
-Click the [OK] button.
+A VM host server that was mistakenly registered as a physical OS should be deleted and re-registered as a VM host. - The same NIC cannot be selected for [Admin LAN (MAC address 1)] and [Admin LAN (MAC address 2)]. - For the following cases, after selecting [Disable MAC address 2] for [Admin LAN (MAC address 2)], the lowest numbered NIC which is not used for [Admin LAN (MAC address 1)] is used for Admin LAN2. - When using the HBA address rename setup service - When performing admin LAN redundancy

 - When an agent is registered on a VM host, all VM guests running on that VM host are also registered automatically.
-Whenever a VM guest is created, modified, deleted, or moved on a registered VM host, the changes are automatically updated in the server resource tree. - The VM guest name displayed in the ROR console is either the VM name defined in its server virtualization software or the host name defined in the guest OS.
+Whenever a VM guest is created, modified, deleted, or moved on a registered VM host, the changes are automatically updated in the server resource tree.

+- The VM guest name displayed in the ROR console is either the VM name defined in its server virtualization software or the host name defined in the guest OS.